-A student wanting to be released from his/her agreement for any other reason must participate in the Buy-Out option by paying 35% of room charges for the subsequent semester.
+A student wanting to be released from their agreement for any other reason must participate in the Buy-Out option by paying 35% of room charges and board charges for the subsequent semester.
+The board charges may be credited to the purchase of a meal plan for the semester the Buy-Out is in effect.